FAMILY BASED IMMIGRATION

-One of the most common ways of applying for Lawful Permanent Resident (LPR) status is through a family member who is already a U.S. citizen or LPR.
+One of the most common ways of applying for Lawful Permanent Resident (LPR) status is through a family member who is already a U.S. citizen or permanent residence.
 This relative may be a spouse (husband or wife), a parent, a child aged 21 or older, or a sibling (brother or sister).
 Spouses, parents, and children below age 21 of U.S. citizens are “immediate relatives” who do not have a waiting list.
-Other family members may have visa backlogs that mean a visa will not be available for many years.
-The State Department publishes a visa bulletin each month showing the backlog for different categories.
+Other family members may face visa backlogs that mean a visa will not be available for many years.
+The Department of State publishes a visa bulletin each month showing the backlog for different categories.
 Adopted children and step-children may be sponsored by their adoptive parents or stepparents subject to certain requirements.
 These requirements are complex, and depend upon multiple factors including the child’s age at the time of the adoption or marriage.

-- U.S. citizenship or LPR status
+- US. citizenship or LPR status

 - Relationship to the applicant (beneficiary)